Discord Bans Servers That Promote Nazi Ideology

 Yes, they're people.
 We don't have to hate them to hold them accountable for what they support.
 We don't have to give them protection from being removed from a private company's service, either.

-seems like a clear message (Score:3)
+seems like a clear message (Score:4, Funny)

 Internet: nobody cared 70 years ago, and you're about to find out no one cares now.